Lawn Disease & Fungus

 Gray snow mold is first noticeable in early spring after the snow melts.
 It usually shows up in areas where snow has accumulated for long periods of time (i.e. along driveways and in areas where snow drifts develop).
 Grass that has been affected by gray snow mold has a matted, bleached, gray look to it.
 In most cases, infected grass blades are killed but crowns and roots usually survive.

-Snow mold problems can be minimized by mowing your lawn at the recommended heights well into the fall to avoid the exposure of extra long grass, which breeds disease.
+Snow mold problems can be minimized by mowing your lawn at the recommended heights well into the fall to avoid the accumulation of moisture on long grass, which breeds disease.
 Eliminating snow piles in problem areas will help reduce the snow mold threat.
 Also, improving drainage to eliminate accumulated moisture and lightly raking affected areas in the spring will help break up and dry out the matted grass.
-Aeration and over seeding may be necessary if infected areas do not recover.
+Aeration and overseeding may be necessary if infected areas do not recover.

 Once started, brown patch lawn disease spreads fast.
 Brown patch damage first appears as circular areas of brown and dead grass surrounded by a narrow, dark ring.
 Brown patch lawn disease grows out from a central point so these circular areas can enlarge rapidly.
 Brown patch circles range from a few inches in diameter to several feet and are not always true circles.
 Sometimes the patches grow together, creating large irregular dead areas with a sunken effect.